-All throughout high school I studied Japanese language.
+All throughout high school, I studied the Japanese language.
 Each year my class got smaller but I really enjoyed it, and by the time I was in my senior year, I was the only person left in the class.
 I stuck at it for five years, but when I began university, I just stopped.
 What a waste!

 Then one day, while sitting in the library in between lectures, an old friend from high school bumped into me.
 He asked if I would be interested in a job at a ski resort hotel in Japan over the New Zealand summer, as his cousin was one of the managers there.
 I’m super into snowboarding and thought this would be a great opportunity to continue my study of Japanese.
 About three months later, I was on a flight direct from Christchurch International to Narita Airport where I would spend 4 nights in Tokyo before moving to Hakuba in Nagano for the next two and half months.